astrikas/final/README.md

 x - Show/hide threaded replies
 x - On narrow screens, one-column layout with menu bar

-- Parse image URLs that appear in messages and display the images at the end of the message
+\*- Parse image URLs that appear in messages and display the images at the end of the message

 Single-Page State (4 points)
-x - Only serve one HTML request x - Push channel and thread location to the history and navigation bar ?- Loading the unique URL of a channel or thread should open the app to that channel or thread.
+x - Only serve one HTML request x - Push channel and thread location to the history and navigation bar

+x- Loading the unique URL of a channel or thread should open the app to that channel or thread.

-- Track last read message per channel
+x- Track last read message per channel

 Asynchronous Request Handling (2 points)

-- Continuously poll for new messages, only in the channel the user is in
+x- Continuously poll for new messages, only in the channel the user is in (have to click on reply count for replies to poll)

-- Continuously poll for new unread message counts per channel
+x- Continuously poll for new unread message counts per channel